 • Save important bookings and confirmation emails offline too.

-• Check addresses for lodging (or at least the exact neighborhood/landmark).
+• Check addresses for lodging, or at least the exact neighborhood or landmark.

 • Re-verify check-in times and cancellation rules.